Curriculum

 - Sarah Cusick teaches Global Nutrition

-Students also have the opportunity to take skill-building courses, such as evaluation I: concepts, focus group methods, using Excel and Access in public health settings.
+Students also have the opportunity to take skill-building courses, such as food insecurity in U.S. and global settings, obesity prevention policy, focus group methods, and using Excel and Access in public health settings.

 Questions?
 Contact: